Magazine: Origin

+Definitions

+In the case of written publication, it refers to a collection of written articles; hence, magazine publications share the moniker with storage units for military equipment such as gunpowder, artillery and firearm magazines, and in French and Russian (adopted from the French, as магазин), retailers such as department stores.

+The difference between magazines and journals are their audience, purpose, and publication process.
+Journal articles are written by experts for experts, while magazine articles are usually intended for the general public or a demographic.
+Journals contain recent research on specific areas, while magazines aim to entertain, inform, or educate a general audience on a wide range of topics.
+Journals are published by academic or professional organizations, and may be peer-reviewed, while magazine articles are typically shorter and more accessible than journal articles, often written in a journalistic style.

 Distribution

 Print magazines can be distributed through the mail, through sales by newsstands, bookstores, or other vendors, or through free distribution at selected pick-up locations.
 Electronic distribution methods can include social media, email, news aggregators, and visibility of a publication's website and search engine results.
-The traditional subscription business models for distribution fall into three main categories:
+The traditional subscription business models for distribution fall into three main categories.

 Paid circulation

 In this model, the magazine is sold to readers for a price, either on a per-issue basis or by subscription, where an annual fee or monthly price is paid and issues are sent by post to readers.
 Paid circulation allows for defined readership statistics.

 Non-paid circulation

-This means that there is no cover price and issues are given away, for example in street dispensers, airline, or included with other products or publications.
+This means that there is no cover price and issues are given away, for example in street dispensers, on airlines, or included with other products or publications.
 Because this model involves giving issues away to unspecific populations, the statistics only entail the number of issues distributed, and not who reads them.